MississaugaCoding/mississaugacoding.github.io/_posts/2015-10-20-html-css-js-forms.md

 {% endhighlight %}

-Meanwhile, to help you prepare, here is the back-end SQL code for creating the database table, and the PHP code for saving the form data to that table:
+And here is the back-end SQL code for creating the database table, and the PHP code for saving the form data to that table:

 ###SQL to create database table
 {% highlight sql %}